nikola-wd/BladeOneHtml/README.md

 # BladeOneHtml
 It is a PHP library that allows to create forms (view) easily, cleanly and without killing the performance.
-It uses the library BladeOne to renders the view.
+It uses the library BladeOne to render the view.
 This library only uses a single dependency, one file and nothing more.

 This library works in two ways:

 * It compiles a script (our view that use our tags), in a native PHP code.
 * And the next read, if the script exists, then it uses it (instead of re-compiling).
-And since the script is native code, then it is exactly like to work in vanilla-php, but it is way easy to write and to maintenance.
+And since the script is native code, then it is exactly like working in vanilla-php, but it is way easy to write and to maintenance.